paramadeep/poisol/README.md

 [![Build Status](https://travis-ci.org/paramadeep/poisol.svg?branch=master)](https://travis-ci.org/paramadeep/poisol) [![Dependency Status](https://gemnasium.com/paramadeep/poisol.svg)](https://gemnasium.com/paramadeep/poisol) [![Code Climate](https://codeclimate.com/github/paramadeep/poisol/badges/gpa.svg)](https://codeclimate.com/github/paramadeep/poisol)

 #Poisol

-Poisol provides builder DSL to stub http endpoints.Similar to Active records and fixtures (factorygirl) used to set test data in database.
+Poisol provides builder DSL to stub http endpoints.
+Similar to models and fixtures (factorygirl) used to set test data in database.

-Hence, avoiding clumsy manual manipulations and duplications of url's & json, and keeping test stub data setup as part of test's code.
+##Why yet another stub
+Using other stub frameworks, had to do clumsy manipulation of the url's and json's to setup different scenarios for tests.

+Poisol is a logical evolution in an attempt to define base stub data, and a most flexible/precise DSL to specify the required variation.

 ###Example